pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 that will include a whole lot of work.
 In this sense, the mascot of this post can serve a dual purpose (and make a higher contribution to the future) if we are willing to consider [a well-known parable][parable] that involves some blind monks from Indostan.
-Just as did the blind monks in this parable, people bring their own perspectives to the idea.
-The Scholarly Commons attracts people for so many different reasons that it is easy to wonder whether the Scholarly Commons can possibly accommodate such seemingly divergent views.
-Yet just like the elephant in this parable, the Scholarly Commons is something very specific.
-It is not simply a catch-all bag for anything Open or FAIR.
+Like the blind monks in this parable, people bring their own perspectives to the idea of the Scholarly Commons.
+It attracts people for so many different reasons that it is easy to wonder whether the Scholarly Commons can possibly accommodate such seemingly divergent views.
+Yet like the elephant in this parable, the Scholarly Commons is something very specific.
+It is not simply a catch-all bag for anything FAIR or Open.
 It is a complex vision that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set of superficial features or functions.
-It is the convergence of all of these perspectives _and more_.
+And if that were not enough, it is all too easy for us to be blinded by our own interpretations of the pieces that we think we see.
+The Scholarly Commons is the convergence of all of these perspectives _and more_.
 But this does not mean it is undefinable or unknowable!

 The point is that we need to define it.